How many people are affected by dyslexia? How common is it?

 How can I start to get help and where do I go to get help?

-Present concerns to child’s teachers or find a professional such as a speech-language pathologist who specializes in literacy.
+Present concerns to your child’s physician or teachers or find a professional who specializes in literacy.
 Check the Find a Professional tab on this website.

 What is the difference between all of the reading programs (e.g., Orton-Gillingham, LIPs, Read Naturally, etc.)?